RockitBootcamp/Student-Resources/PHP/Laravel/Models/README.md

 }
 ```

 This example will output each user's name.
+Note that the `$user` object at this point is exactly the same thing that you would get from calling `new User()`;

 If you want to narrow down how many models are in your collection, you can do so as follows: